Sgt. James William Griffin

 On Friday, May 19, 1944, at 3:00 P.M., while Jim was outside lying down and sunning himself after taking a shower, a Formosan guard came up to him and started a conversation.
 During the conversation, the guard said to Jim that he was going to shoot him.
 Jim’s response was “Go ahead.”
 The guard shot him three times.

 One shot hit Jim in the neck severing his spinal column and paralyzing him from the arms down.
 According to other POWs, the guard was unhappy with the medicine that Jim had sold him.
 Medical records kept at the prison show that Jim became irrational six hours after being admitted to the hospital.
 At some point, he developed a fever which rose to over 106.7 degrees.
 Jim died from his wounds at 9:40 P.M., on May 20, 1944.
 He was buried in Row 4, Grave 25, at the POW cemetery at Bilibid Prison.

 Jim’s cellmate, Dr. Paul Ashton, heard what happened and ran out of the cell block and up to the guard.
 Without hesitating, Dr. Ashton jumped the guard which prevented him from killing himself.
 The gunshot did blow off part of the guard’s jaw.
 The guard was taken from Bilibid and never seen again.
 For whatever reason, the Japanese did not kill Dr. Ashton but put him through a court-martial.
 As punishment, he was not allowed to be transported to Japan.

+After the war, at the request of his family, Sgt.
+James W. Griffin was buried at the new American Military Cemetery at Manila.
 Today, the remains of Sgt.
 James W. Griffin lie in Plot A, Row 4, Grave 70, at the American Military Cemetery outside of Manila.